cwenwen/frontend-demo/README.md

 ### Design Details

 - **Sticky navigation bar**:
-  - When hovering over a nav item or when the corresponding section is in view, the nav item gets a **dashed underline with a smooth transition effect**.
+  - When hovering over a nav item or when the corresponding section is in view, the nav item gets a dashed underline with a smooth transition effect.
 - **Typography & colors**:
   - Matched to the design specifications as closely as possible.
 - **Meta tags, OG tags, and favicon**: